Surrogate-assisted distributed swarm optimisation for computationally expensive geoscientific models

 \subsection{Results for the Badlands model}

 Finally, we present results for the case of the Badlands CM problem which is a 6D problem.
 The results for CM problem highlighting our methods (PSO, D-PSO and S-DPSO) when compared to previous approaches (PT-Bayeslands and SAPT-Bayeslands) are shown in Table \ref{tab:badlands-opt}.
-The results show the computational time and prediction performance of the Badlands model in terms of elevation and erosion/deposition RMSE (using Equation 4 and 5, respectively) given the optimised parameters.
-The results show the mean and standard deviation from 30 experimental runs from indpenendt initial positions.
-We see major reduction in computational time using DPSO when compared to PSO and find consistent performance in trems of elevation and erosion RMSE.
-The experiments used surrogate model at an interval of 10 generations with probability of 0.5.
-We observe that the S-DPSO further improved the performance in terms of computational time and efficient as shown.
+The results show the computational time and prediction performance of the Badlands model in terms of elevation and erosion/deposition RMSE (using Equations 4 and 5, respectively) given the optimised parameters.
+The results show the mean and standard deviation from 30 experimental runs from independent initial positions.
+We see a major reduction in computational time using D-PSO when compared to PSO and find consistent performance in terms of elevation and erosion RMSE.
+The experiments used a surrogate model at an interval of 10 generations with a probability of 0.5.
+We observe that the SD-PSO further improved the performance by reducing computational time using surrogates.
 The RMSE of the estimation of fitness function by the surrogate model when compared to the actual Badlands model is shown in Table \ref{tab:surr_acc}.
-We note that the RMSE here cant be compared to the synthetic fitness functions (eg. Rosenbrock) since the fitness function is completely different.
-In synthetic fitness functions, there is no data whereas in Badlands LEM, we use Badlands prediction and ground-truth topography data to computer the fitness.
-Figure \ref{fig:Surrogate training} (Panel e) shows surrogate training accuracy (RMSE) for different surrogate intervals where we observe a constant improvement of performance by surrogate model over time (surrogate intervals).
+We note that the RMSE in this case cannot be compared to the synthetic fitness functions (eg. Rosenbrock) since the fitness function is completely different.
+In synthetic fitness functions, there is no data whereas in Badlands LEM, we use Badlands prediction and ground-truth topography data to compute the fitness.
+Figure \ref{fig:Surrogate training} (Panel e) shows surrogate training accuracy (RMSE) for different surrogate intervals where we observe a constant improvement of performance by the surrogate model over time (surrogate intervals).
 This implies that the surrogate model is improving as it gathers more data over time.